chaotic-braindead/PlayBot/README.md

 # PlayBot
-A Discord bot that plays music.
+A Discord bot that plays music from YouTube servers.
 I just wanted to make one myself to understand the API.